Find a local pick your own farm here!

 • Chile Man - Hot and sweet peppers.

 35796 Milligan\'s Run Lane, Purcellville, VA .
 Phone: 703-431-6734.
 Open: UPDATE for 2021; Their website is gone; Does anyone have current information, are they still offering pick your own or are even open?
 If so, please write me, their last reported hours were Farm Hours By Appointment Only.
 Directions: Just outside Round Hill, VA, 22 miles NW of Leesburg.
 Click here for a map and directions. .
-Alternate phone: 877-668-7160.
-Click for Directions.
+Alternate phone: 877-668-7160 Click for Directions

 • Crooked Run Orchard - blackberries, peaches, sour cherries, pears, plums, gooseberries, raspberries, herbs, apples, tomatoes, peppers

 37883 E. Main Street, Purcellville, VA 20132.
 Phone: 540-338-6642.
 Open: Stand - 8 am to dark, daily.
 Directions: REMEMBER: Google maps directions are incorrect and they have been notified to make the change.
 From Rt 287 make the first right in the traffic circle and proceed West on Main St. We\'re the second driveway on the left.
 On Business Route 7 at Route 287, between Purcellville and Hamilton.
 32 miles west of Tysons Corner on Route 7.
 Turn left at Purcellville exit onto Route 287.
 Go 0.6 mile.
 Turn right onto Business Route 7 \(E. Main Street\).
 Turn immediately left at first driveway for stand.
-Turn left at second driveway for PYO .
-Click here for a map and directions. .
+T - truncated. .
+Click here for a map and directions.
 REMEMBER: Google maps directions are incorrect and they have been notified to make the change.
-From Rt 287 make the first right in the traffic circle and proceed West on Main St. We are the second driveway on the left.
+From Rt 287 make the first right in the traffic circle and proceed West on Main St. We're the second driveway on the left.
 On Business Route 7 at Route 287, between Purcellville and Hamilton.
 32 miles west of Tysons Corner on Route 7.
 Turn left at Purcellville exit onto Route 287.
 Go 0.6 mile.
 Turn right onto Business Route 7 (E. Main Street).
 Turn immediately left at first driveway for stand.
-Turn left at second driveway for PYO crops.
-PYO - weekends only - 8 am to 6 pm, Saturday and 9 am to 6 pm, Sunday.
+Turn left at second driveway for PYO crops PYO - weekends only - 8 am to 6 pm, Saturday and 9 am to 6 pm, Sunday.
 Hayrides for school groups by appointment only during September and October.
 The small fruits and vegetables are grown without, or with a minimum of, chemicals.
 We use mineral fertilizers on all crops.
 Apples and pumpkins available in quantity amounts.
 We have farm animals, a nature trail, and picnic tables.
 Please, no dogs.
 Call before visiting the farm about pick-your-own information.
 Fresh picked asparagus - April 20-June 20; red raspberries and sour cherries - June 20-July 20; gooseberries - July; thornless blackberries and peaches - July-August; summer apples - Tydeman Red and Paula Red - August; fall apples - Red and Golden Delicious, Mutsu, Law Rome, Gala, Jonagold, Braeburn, York - September 15- December 31 or until supply runs out.
 Seasonal vegetables - tomatoes, salad mixes, sweet corn, squash, green beans, pumpkins and gourds.
 Christmas wreaths - Scotch and white pine and cedar mix.
 PYO - strawberries - Memorial Day-June 10; blackberries and peaches - July & August; sour cherries - late June-early July; apples and pears - September 15-October 15.
 Picking dates vary from year to year.
 Please call ahead for picking information.
 (UPDATED: June 03, 2020, JBS)

 15669 Limestone School Road, Leesburg, VA 20176.
 Phone: (571) 226-0824.
 Email: info@sproutingrootsfarms.com.
 Open: Hours and availability of crops to pick varies considerably; please text, call or email for current availability and hours; Typical season is from mid June through October ; in season, Saturday and Sunday, from 9 am to 12 pm.
 Directions: .
 Click here for a map and directions.
 Payment: Cash, Venmo, PayPal, Debit cards, Visa, MasterCard, Discover, AmEx.

-Sprouting Roots Farm Facebook page. .
-We use natural practices, but are not seeking organic certification.
-(ADDED: September 23, 2021)
+Sprouting Roots Farm Facebook page.
+We use natural practices, but are not seeking organic certification(ADDED: September 23, 2021)

 • Ticonderoga Farms - Uses natural growing practices, corn (sweet), figs, flowers, herbs or spices, melons, peppers, pumpkins, tomatoes, Honey from hives on the farm, Fresh eggs, concessions or refreshment stand, porta-potties are available, picnic area, Jumping pillow, petting zoo, farm animals, birthday parties, school tours